nschiett/fishgrowbot/paper/paper.md

 approach to account for autocorrelation within individuals growth trajectories.
-Developing such a model can be challenging and discouraging for the average R user, and there are currently no tools to aid fitting a Von Bertalanffy growth model to back-calculated lengths.
+Developing such a model can be challenging and discouraging for the average R user, and there are currently no tools to aid fitting a von Bertalanffy growth model to back-calculated lengths.

-`fishgrowbot` greatly facilitates the application of back-calculation and fitting of Von Bertalanffy growth curves on back-calculated size-at-age data.
+`fishgrowbot` greatly facilitates the application of back-calculation and fitting of von Bertalanffy growth curves on back-calculated size-at-age data.
 Even though there are R packages for back-calculation and fitting growth models, `fishgowbot` brings a number of new features to the table.
 First, back-calculation in a Bayesian framework allows for a measure of uncertainty (Stan Development Team 2018), which to date has never been incorporated.
-Second, to our knowledge, there are no existing R packages that aid fitting growth models, specifically for back-calculated lengths.
+Second, to the best of our knowledge, there are no existing R packages that aid fitting growth models, specifically for back-calculated lengths.
 Due to the individual-level autocorrelation in the data, it is necessary to incorporate a hierarchical structure.
 Further, aside from the hierarchical structure, the Bayesian framework